Angelus Hut – a multi-day hike in Nelson Lakes National Park

 Boiling the billy

 After tenting with a warming campfire their hiking route takes them up Hukere Stream.
 Near the head of the valley it is steep and melt-water has frozen to boiler-plate ice on the rocks and needs ice axe and crampons to pass.
 They climb this without incident and discuss the art of route finding and that there are often occasions where an initially obvious or marked path may not always be the best choice.
-They pick an alternative that deviates away from a marker pole and climbs a steeper start but once past the ice-covered rocks leads to much easier and safer ground.
+They pick an alternative that deviates away from a marker pole and climbs a steeper start but once past the ice-covered rocks leads to much easier and safer ground and then to Angelus Hut.

 Frost on the Hukere Stream Track, Nelson Lakes National Park